avrashmi/Multi-Agent_E-Commerce_Intelligence_System/README.md

 ❌ Manual review reading: Time-consuming and overwhelming<br>

-**Solution: AI-Powered Multi-Agent Shopping Assistant** I built an intelligent shopping assistant powered by 4 specialized AI agents that work together to provide instant, informed, personalized product guidance.
+**Solution: AI-Powered Multi-Agent Shopping Assistant** I built an intelligent shopping assistant powered by 4 specialized AI agents that work together to provide instant, informed, personalized product guidance.Here are two clean sentences describing the project:

+This project implements a multi-agent e-commerce assistant using ADK and the Gemini API, capable of handling tasks like product search, inventory analysis, and customer Q&A through coordinated agent workflows.
+It runs on Google Colab with a modular architecture, sample datasets, and clear agent roles such as memory, sequential, parallel, and loop agents for efficient automation.

 **How It Works**
 Customer asks: "Is this laptop good for video editing?"